flarumalshain/bbbbcode/README.md

 ## Usage

-As of version 0.2, the following BBcodes are available:
+The following BBcodes are available:

 **Tooltip:**